BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 6. Refusal to vote event
 ### 6.1 Create a rejection vote event
+- Introduction
+    - This event will disable the feature of trustee address receiving votes, only enable this feature can the address be voted.
 - The full name of the interface: `trRejectVote`
 - Interface abbreviation：`trv`
 - Callable methods: `Http, Websocket, command line`